Robert Alexander Allan, Baron Allan of Kilmahew1

 Heinrich XIV Herzog von Niederbayern was the son of Stefan I Herzog von Niederbayern and Jutta von Schlesien.1 He died in 1339.1

-Heinrich XIV Herzog von Niederbayern also went by the nick-name of Heinrich 'the Elder'.1 He was a member of the House of Wittelsbach.1 He succeeded to the title of Herzog von Niederbayern in 1309.1
+Heinrich XIV Herzog von Niederbayern also went by the nick-name of Heinrich 'the Elder'.1 He was a member of the House of Wittelsbach.1 He succeeded as the Herzog von Niederbayern in 1309.1

 Child of Heinrich XIV Herzog von Niederbayern